nasa/fprime/FppTest/port/README.md

 This directory contains unit tests for the FPP port code generator.

+* Supports unit tests for typed-to-typed, typed-to-serial, and serial-to-serial port connections

 To use this directory, you must have installed F Prime, and you must be inside the F Prime Python virtual environment.